-auDA is the trusteesteward of Australia's .au ccTLD for the internet community.
-We are responsible for ensuring .auit delivers value for the community and is secure, reliable and trusted.
-We do this on behalfWe are proud the .au today supports millions of all Australians Australian businesses, government bodies, not-for-profits, educational institutions and this individuals, and has grown to become the seventh largest ccTLD, and rank in the top 10 Top Level Domains (TLDs), globally.
-Maintaining the .au as the trusted, number one choice for Australian internet users is front of mind as we develop our 2026-30 Strategy.
+auDA is the steward of Australia's .au ccTLD for the internet community.
+We are responsible for ensuring it delivers value for the community and is secure, reliable and trusted.

+We are proud .au today supports millions of Australian businesses, government bodies, not-for-profits, educational institutions and individuals, and has grown to become the seventh largest ccTLD, and rank in the top 10 Top Level Domains (TLDs), globally.
+Maintaining .au as the trusted, number one choice for Australian internet users is front of mind as we develop our 2026-30 Strategy.

-auDA's Draft 2026-30 Strategy sets out our proposed strategic direction over the next five years, and is informed by a range of inputs and a thorough planning process.
-We commenced work in 2023 with a current and prospective operating-24 by undertaking an environment scan and considering the rapidly changing environment in which auDA operates and how this may evolve over time.
+auDA's 2026-30 Strategy sets out our proposed strategic direction over the next five years, and is informed by a range of inputs and a thorough planning process.
+We commenced work in 2023-24 by undertaking an environment scan and considering the rapidly changing environment in which auDA operates and how this may evolve over time.
 This work culminated in the delivery of our Future Scenarios Project Report 2024.
-We have deeply considered the opportunities and challenges we face the scenarios present for auDA as a not-for-profit ccTLD manager within a rapidly evolving and will continue to monitor them.
+We deeply considered the opportunities and challenges the scenarios present for auDA as a not-for-profit ccTLD manager and will continue to monitor them.

-As a result of this work, our 2026-30 Strategy seeks to build and deepen local, regional and global relationships, further advance our security, invest in digital identity and mechanisms to improve trust in using the internet, and harness new technology and geopolitical environment. such as Artificial Intelligence (AI) and quantum computing, so that auDA can continue to respond to these evolving challenges.
+As a result of this work, our 2026-30 Strategy seeks to build and deepen local, regional and global relationships, further advance our security, invest in digital identity and mechanisms to improve trust in using the internet, and harness new technology such as Artificial Intelligence (AI) and quantum computing, so that auDA can continue to respond to these evolving challenges.

 Collaborating with our multi-stakeholder community is core to auDA's commitment to multi-stakeholder processes.
-Our Draft-Strategy has been shaped by community engagement and feedback including stakeholder and .au member surveys that tell us what our and community expects from and envisions for auDA.consultation on our strategy, which affirms community expectations of auDA.
-It is also informed by the Australian Government's 2025 Terms of Endorsement for auDA, reviewed by the Government in early 2025, and leverages staff and Board expertise, with; all team members and Directors having had the opportunity to envisionshare their vision of what auDA could achieve by 2030 and how we can get there meet this.
+Our Strategy has been shaped by community engagement and feedback including stakeholder and .au member surveys and community consultation on our strategy, which affirms community expectations of auDA.
+It is also informed by the Australian Government's 2025 Terms of Endorsement for auDA and leverages staff and Board expertise; all team members and Directors had the opportunity to share their vision of what auDA could achieve by 2030 and how we can meet this.

-At its core, our Draft Strategy outlines how auDA will continue to fulfil our Core Functions while maintaining a strong operating position, innovating and responding in a challenging environment, and by working with our multi-stakeholder community to innovate and respond to change.
+At its core, our Strategy outlines how auDA will continue to fulfil our core functions under our Terms of Endorsement while maintaining a strong operating position in a challenging environment, and by working with our multi-stakeholder community to innovate and respond to change.